schnoog/owfs_mqtt_bash_interface/README.md

 ## Requirements:
--mosquitto-client (mosquitto_pub & mosquitto_sub)
+mosquitto-client (mosquitto_pub & mosquitto_sub)
--Bash 4
+Bash 4
--GNUTools like cat, grep, awk
+GNUTools like cat, grep, awk
 and
+a mosquitto broker to report to

+- mosquitto-client (mosquitto_pub & mosquitto_sub)
+- Bash 4
+- GNUTools like cat, grep, awk and
--a mosquitto broker to report to
+- a mosquitto broker to report to